dxgraphs/aqua-subgraph/README.md

 $ npm run explore-local
 ```

-This requires a Docker installed.
-After starting, a local version of the graph, with a web front-end, is available at http://localhost:8000/subgraphs/name/adamazad/aqua
+This snippet requires Docker.
+After deployment, a local version of the graph, with a web front-end, is available at http://localhost:8000/subgraphs/name/adamazad/aqua

 # Architecture